PerfectlySoft/Perfect-Hadoop/README.md

 - `CreateSnapshot()`

-If success, function `createSnapshot()` will return a turple `(longname, shortname)`.
+If success, function `createSnapshot()` will return a tuple `(longname, shortname)`.
 The long name is the full path of the snapshot, and the short name is the snapshot's own name.
 Check the codes below:

 ```swift
 let (fullpath, shortname) = try hdfs.createSnapshot(path: "/mydata")